haosheng00/SC1015-Mini-Project/README.md

 - Logistic Regression

 ## Data Preparation
-- Imported the dataset
-- Separated numeric and categorical variables in different data frames
+- Imported the dataset, Separated numeric and categorical variables in different data frames
 - Renamed a variable for easier visualisation in EDA
 - Removed anomalies for higher precision and accuracy
 - Ensured dataset is balanced